skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 **Deliverables**

-You are to prioritize the above business owners’ needs with your deliverables and provide justifications for decisions made.
+You are to prioritize the above business owners' needs with your deliverables and provide justifications for decisions made.
 These decisions should be in sync with your proposed long-term vision for this system.
 CMS is looking to you to provide software artifacts that deliver on the business needs and support those artifacts with research, design, and product roadmaps.

 Appendix E: Sample Analysis of Procurement Options
 --------------------------------------------------